 Healthcare Certificate and Associate Degree Programs

-Students who discontinue course work for any reason must apply for re-enrollment through the Registrar's Office.
+Students who are away from the University for more than one semester or those who discontinue work for one semester without applying for a leave of absence must apply for re-enrollment through the Office of the Registrar.
 Program completion time limits apply to re-enrolled students; time away from the University is counted toward the seven year maximum (five year maximum for major course work).

 Petitions for readmission after academic suspension will be reviewed by the associate academic dean.
 When a student returns to the University after an absence of one year or more she or he will be required to meet the same degree requirements as newly admitted students.